School social work

 Trust and security through school social work

-We offer pupils the following services:
+We offer pupils the opportunity to

 • Support with school, family and personal difficulties